 PetFusion Ultimate Cat Scratcher Lounge

-The full arm extension and movement of scratching gives your cat the opportunity to stretch out their bodies, massaging their muscles and keeping them flexible.
+The full arm extension and movement of scratching gives your cat the opportunity to stretch out its body, massaging its muscles and keeping it flexible.

 Because scratching is part of being a happy, healthy cat, it’s important to provide an appropriate place for your cat to engage in this essential behavior.
-Without a scratching post, your cat will have to turn to other surfaces, like carpets, curtains, yoga mats, and walls.
+Without a scratching post, your cat will have to turn to other surfaces like your carpets, curtains, walls, and furniture.

 The best cat scratching posts are made from durable, satisfying-to-scratch materials.